DevopsProjects05/Devops-CICD-End-to-End/README.md

 This project demonstrates a comprehensive CI/CD pipeline built to automate the deployment of a **Node.js application.** The pipeline integrates modern DevOps tools such as **Jenkins, Docker, Terraform, SonarQube, Prometheus, Grafana, and Slack** to deliver a seamless deployment experience.
 The project is structured to ensure scalability, monitoring, and maintainability for **real-world** applications.

+**"This project demonstrates both manual and automated approaches to deploying a Node.js application.
+Initially, the deployment was performed manually to ensure all components were configured correctly.
+Later, the process was automated using a Jenkinsfile for faster and more reliable deployments."**

 ---

 ### Prerequisites